Jurager/teams/README.md

 [#](#inspecting-user-teams) Inspecting User Teams
 -------------------------------------------------

-Information about a user's teams may be accessed via the methods provided by the `Jurager\Teams\HasTeams` trait.
+Information about a user's teams may be accessed via the methods provided by the `Jurager\Teams\Traits\HasTeams` trait.
 This trait is automatically applied to your application's `App\Models\User` model during installation.
 This trait provides a variety of helpful methods that allow you to inspect a user's teams:

     // Access a user's currently selected team...
     $user->currentTeam : \Jurager\Teams\Team